Soil Health Toolkit - FIC

 For those who are ready to enter an ecosystem market, it may be too early to enroll the whole farm—these markets are evolving, so you might suggest that the farmer enroll a few fields at a time.
 When entering into a market, a producer will ideally be prepared with some conservation agronomy resources, as they will need technical assistance with the transition to conservation farming.
 You can also encourage producers to get their farm records ready, as having detailed data is key to receiving the highest payment rates.

 Lastly, when it comes time to review a contract, the producer should read the fine print, and ideally will have a lawyer review a contract with them prior to entering a carbon market.
-In particular, contract items to consider include:
+Contract items to consider include:

 • Does enrollment in a carbon market limit eligibility for other financial incentives?
 Generally, private and public sources of funding can be stacked, but this may not always be the case.